What is meant by an affordable mortgage?

 Latino Community Credit Union was created to provide a safe place for Latinos and the unbanked to keep their money.
 Members were asking for mortgages as soon as the credit union opened its doors.
 LCCU designed a mortgage product for 1st time homebuyers, many of whom use ITINs in lieu of SSNs.

-Rescue Refinance » View detailsRescue Refinance is designed for any member who is in danger of losing their home to foreclosure.
+Rescue Refinance » View detailsRescue Refinance is designed for any member, or eligible non-member, who is in danger of losing their home to foreclosure.

 Subprime Mortgage Refinance & Rescue » View detailsBorrowers in danger of foreclosure as a result of unscrupulous subprime lenders.
 Many of these borrowers had no mortgages or very low mortgages prior to Katrina, but needed to rebuild post-Katrina and were sold high-priced adjustable rate mortgages (ARMs).